 The outlook is brighter when it comes to medical cannabis.
 Barring a few outliers, medical marijuana is legal in Texas and most states across the country.
 Some states limit it to CBD with varying concentrations of THC.

 While the hemp law has certainly helped, law enforcement agencies in Texas counties are increasingly taking a more liberal approach to marijuana prosecution.
 Many state prosecutors across the political spectrum are declining to pursue low-level marijuana possession charges.
 In June 2019, the Texas Department of Public Safety instructed its officers to issue citations instead of arrests in misdemeanor possession cases.
 Counties like Dallas, Harris, Bexar, and Nueces had stopped arresting first-time offenders found with smaller amounts of marijuana even before June of 2019.

 As for its citizens, there is a groundswell of support for making medical marijuana legal in Texas.
 According to a University of Texas poll, some 60 percent in the state believe marijuana should be legalized in small amounts or any amount.

 Qualify for Medical Cannabis in Under 60 Seconds with Texas 420 Doctors

 Finding out if you’re eligible and procuring medical marijuana in Texas can be a bit of a maze, especially if you’re attempting it for the first time.
 With Texas 420 Doctors, you can qualify in under a minute.
 Book an appointment with a board-certified, CURT-registered physician to get evaluated for access to legal medical marijuana in Texas.
-Follow our blog for more resources and news regarding medical marijuana laws in Texas.
+Follow our blog for more resources and news regarding Texas medical marijuana laws.